Alpha Kappa Delta

 Delta Alpha Pi

 Delta Alpha Pi is an international honor society for students with disabilities.
 Established in 2004, Delta Alpha Pi presents an opportunity to change negative perceptions of persons with disabilities by recognizing those with exemplary academic records.
+By working for an “aDAPtable world,” the members of Delta Alpha Pi challenge society to view disability as an aspect of diversity, existing on a continuum throughout an individual’s lifespan, and encourage the implementation of universal design, so that the environment (learning, physical, attitudinal), not the individual, adjusts to provide access to all individuals.
 Undergraduate candidates must have completed a total of 24 credits and earned a cumulative average of 3.1.

 Delta Mu Delta